preston-bernstein/beets-scripts/README.md

 ## Scripts

 1. **[remove_duplicates.sh](./remove_duplicates.sh)**
-- Removes duplicate audio files by normalizing filenames and preferring those with spaces.
+   - **Normalization Function**: Converts the name to lowercase, replaces non-alphanumeric characters with spaces, removes track numbers and disc numbers, and handles suffixes.
+   - **File Quality Function**: Assigns a quality score to each file type (e.g., FLAC higher than MP3).
+   - **Consolidate Album Tracks**: Processes each album directory to remove duplicate tracks, preferring higher quality versions, and moves the kept tracks to a consolidated directory.
+   - **Consolidate Duplicates Across Albums**: Processes each album directory, normalizing the album names to compare and ensure duplicates are handled, preferring "Deluxe Edition" versions if available, and consolidates tracks.
    - Logs detailed information about the removal process and counts of files and folders.
    - Excludes system directories like @eaDir from processing.

 ## How to Use